 Many of the houses and cottage are located very close to the beach.
 At certain locations "Public Beach Access" is granted.

-Public access to the bach is shown here
+Public access to the beach is shown here

 All variety of accommodations are offered in Long Point